hhsmobileapps/tensorflow/README.md

 * Predicting Ice Cream Sales using Recurrent Neural Networks (RNN)
 * Clustering eating habits of different countries using Autoencoders
 * Creating fake images using Generative Adversarial Networks (GANs)
+* Predicting a chest disease canser from the x-ray images using CNN